 If you add a bit to each payment, not only does it benefit in the long run, but it reduces your overall principal, which in turn reduces your interest.
 This can affect the life of your loan, or, depending on your bank, sometimes result in lower payments along the way.

 Sometimes the bank through which you got your mortgage loan will offer other perks you can use to help pay down your mortgage.
 For example, if your mortgage loan is through Wells Fargo, they offer a credit card, which instead of earning a percentage in travel perks or cash back, gives you that percentage back as credit against your principal balance.
 This is an easy way to work on paying down your principal that doesn’t actually require dollars out of your wallet.
 Of course, you would want to do your research carefully and decide if you are able to make credit cards work for you.
 This is not worth it if your relationship with credit cards does more harm than good!

-If you're up for it, there's a crazy trick that some use to really accelerate their mortgage payoff.
-It involves leveraging the equity you already have in your home.
-It's awesome and I'm currently considering it.
-I'm not gonna go into detail here, but my friend Natalie Morris did a fantastic job breaking down how this mortgage payoff ninja trick works.
-Check it out on her website HERE.
+If you’re up for it, there’s a crazy trick that some use to really accelerate my mortgage payoff.
+It involves leveraging the equity you already have in your home using a HELOC.
+You can read my article on how to pay off your mortgage fast.

 While finding ways to reduce your mortgage are not as simple as other budget line items, with a small amount of work, you can really find a few ways to either reduce your payment or your long term loan.
 This is something that future, retired you will be so grateful to have done.